 Typically, the first step to achieving patent protection is the filing of a provisional patent application.
-The filing of a provisional application “plants the flag” to secure a priority date for your invention and is an important first step to securing your idea.
+The filing of a provisional patent application “plants the flag” to secure a priority date for your invention and is an important first step to securing your idea.

 The drafting of a provisional patent specification is one of the most important tasks in the patenting process.
-All subsequent patent rights may come to depend on the provisional patent.
+All subsequent patent rights may come to depend on the provisional patent application.
 Many inventors attempt to prepare and file patent applications themselves.
 However, in every case we have seen the inventor has either lost their patent rights or the rights have been severely limited.
 If you are considering patenting yourself, please contact us for a complimentary discussion and a no obligation quote.

-Advantages of filing an Australian Provisional Patent Application
+Advantages of Filing an Australian Provisional Patent Application

 - Secures an international priority date for your invention (i.e. equivalent to US, Chinese or European filing)